 - Protocols for dealing with work During spring 2018, an overhaul of procedural documentation was carried out with a new structure put in place for the procedures.
 These were then prepared and signed off by management before being used by staff.
 Quality assurance checks are being rolled out.
 Risk management procedures are used to ensure applications are allocated to staff who are suitably qualified and experienced to deal with them.
 In addition, 5% of building warrants are checked by senior surveyors to ensure consistency. - Performance management systems The Council has a detailed performance reporting system based on Microsoft Access.
 This has been augmented during 2017/18 and will continue to be updated.
 Monthly reporting to the Planning and Building Standards Leadership Team allows an assessment of how individual teams are performing in relation to targets set in the National Customer Charter.
 Targets are also set through annual performance conversations.
 Regular meetings are held between team managers and senior managers to discuss performance and an improvement plan is in place to remedy current problems. - Training and development/CPD Training needs are identified at annual performance conversations.
 The service aims to provide 36 hours of training per year per member of staff.
 In addition to this, other centralised training will be given which concentrates on health and safety requirements and changes to legislation.
-This helps to meet RICS professional training requirements. - Benchmarking Benchmarking of the service is carried on a regular basis with other partner councils in the LABSS consortia.
-In addition, the service has met with Glasgow City Council, South Lanarkshire Council, Fife Council and Angus Council to benchmark the Council's work. - Shared Services Currently CEC Building Standards provides structural engineering to another local authority (Midlothian) and another local authority (Argyll and Bute Council) is being used to assist with the Building Standards verification service in Edinburgh. - Succession planning the age profile within the service indicates that new staff are needed to ensure the resilience of the service.
-A recruitment plan is in place but there are problems of supply which require wider discussions with the Scottish Government and education authorities.
+This helps to meet RICS professional training requirements.

+- Benchmarking Benchmarking of the service is carried on a regular basis with other partner councils in the LABSS consortia.
+In addition, the service has met with Glasgow City Council, South Lanarkshire Council, Fife Council and Angus Council to benchmark the Council's work. - Shared Services Currently CEC Building Standards provides structural engineering to another local authority (Midlothian) and another local authority (Argyll and Bute Council) is being used to assist with the Building Standards verification service in Edinburgh. - Succession planning the age profile is changing with a mix of ages throughout the service.
 A People Plan has been put in place and part of this considers succession planning for the Service.